Williamug/laravel-jetstream-starter-kit/README.md

-# Jetstream Laravel starter kit
+# Laravel jetstream starter kit

 ### Requirements

- - PHP ^8.1
+ - PHP ^8.2
  - Laravel ^11

 ### What is included